unChaz/sci-fi-5e/srd/equipment/magic_items.md

 _Weapon (mace), rare_

-You gain a +1 bonus to attack and damage rolls made with this magic weapon.
+You gain a +1 bonus to attack and damage rolls made with this tek weapon.
 The bonus increases to +3 when you use the mace to attack a construct.

 When you roll a 20 on an attack roll made with this weapon, the target takes an extra 2d6 bludgeoning damage, or 4d6 bludgeoning damage if it’s a construct.
 If a construct has 25 hit points or fewer after taking this damage, it is destroyed.